Isle of Anglesey County Council

 ADDITIONAL VOLUNTARY INFORMATION

-Supplementary information concerning the provenance of the meat is permitted, but must comply with Chapter V of Regulation (EU) No 1169/2011 on the provision of food information to consumers in that it should not mislead the consumer, or be ambiguous or confusing for the consumer, and (where appropriate) it should be based on relevant scientific data.
+Supplementary information concerning the provenance of the meat is permitted, but must comply with Chapter V of assimilated Regulation (EU) No 1169/2011 on the provision of food information to consumers in that it must not mislead the consumer, or be ambiguous or confusing for the consumer, and (where appropriate) it must be based on relevant scientific data.

 The Pork Provenance code of practice, concerning the provision of information about the conditions under which pigs have been reared, is an example of where such additional information may be provided.